awsdocs/amazon-route53-docs/doc_source/MigratingSubdomain.md

 You can migrate a subdomain to use Amazon Route 53 as the DNS service without migrating the parent domain from another DNS service\.

+**Important**
+If you're already using Route 53 as the DNS service for your domain and you just want to create records for subdomains in your hosted zone, see [Routing Traffic for Subdomains](dns-routing-traffic-for-subdomains.md)\.

 The process has four basic steps:

 1. Create a Route 53 hosted zone for the subdomain\.